fusionjs/fusionjs/fusion-core/docs/guides/getting-started.md

 yarn add fusion-plugin-styletron-react styletron
 ```

-This package contains the plugin for Styletron, which, in addition to providing a easy-to-use styled-component-like interface, provides [powerful server-side CSS optimizations](https://ryantsao.com/blog/virtual-css-with-styletron), yielding less CSS code down the wire.
+This package contains the plugin for Styletron, which, in addition to providing an easy-to-use styled-component-like interface, provides [powerful server-side CSS optimizations](https://ryantsao.com/blog/virtual-css-with-styletron), yielding less CSS code down the wire.

 To register the plugin, let's modify `src/main.js` to register the Styletron plugin: